kagisearch/kagi-docs/kagi/src/getting-started/faqs.md

 ## How do I check my usage?

 You can check your usage [here](https://kagi.com/settings?p=consumption).
 This can also be accessed by clicking Check Usage from the Settings -> Billing page.

+## How can I change the name or other billing details that my subscription is being billed to?

+Go to Kagi Settings -> Billing (or click [here](https://kagi.com/settings?p=billing)) and then click "Manage Billing".

+This will bring you to the billing portal where you are able to update your billing information.